-This award winning documentary begins in 1975 when Pat Kenny recorded with a group of young men from inner city Dublin - Pat returned again in 1988 - In 2008, Ciaran Cassidy finds out how these boys lives ended up.
+This award winning documentary begins in 1975 when Pat Kenny recorded with a group of young men from inner city Dublin.
+Pat returned again in 1988 to meet them and then in 2008, Ciaran Cassidy revisited to find out what happened them and how their lives turned out.
+(2008)

 This documentary was made into an interactive piece of theatre at the 2012 Dublin Theatre Festival.
 Using the same idea and title, (The Boys of Foley Street) the theatre piece featured excerpts from this documentary and re-enacted some of the scenes.